CravateRouge/bloodyAD/README.md

   -p PASSWORD, --password PASSWORD
                         Cleartext password or LMHASH:NTHASH for NTLM authentication -k, --kerberos
+  -c CERTIFICATE, --certificate CERTIFICATE
+                        Certificate authentication, e.g: "path/to/key:path/to/cert"
-  -s , --secure         Try to use LDAP over TLS aka LDAPS (default is LDAP) --host HOST           Hostname or IP of the DC (ex: my.dc.local or 172.16.1.3) --path PATH           Path file (to generate with pathgen.py)
+  -s, --secure          Try to use LDAP over TLS aka LDAPS (default is LDAP) --host HOST           Hostname or IP of the DC (ex: my.dc.local or 172.16.1.3) --path PATH           Filename of the attack path generated with pathgen.py (default is "path.json")
 ```

 ### How it works